Lead-bismuth eutectic

-Lead-Bismuth Eutectic or LBE is a eutectic alloy of lead (44.5 at%) and bismuth (55.5 at%) used as a coolant in some nuclear reactors, and is a proposed coolant for the lead-cooled fast reactor, part of the Generation IV reactor initiative.
+Lead-bismuth eutectic or LBE is a eutectic alloy of lead (44.5 at%) and bismuth (55.5 at%) used as a coolant in some nuclear reactors, and is a proposed coolant for the lead-cooled fast reactor, part of the Generation IV reactor initiative.

-It has a melting point of 123.5 °C/255.3 °F (pure lead melts at 327 °C/621 °F, pure bismuth at 271 °C/520 °F) and a boiling point of 1,670 °C/3,038 °F.
+It has a melting point of 123.5 °C/254.3 °F (pure lead melts at 327 °C/621 °F, pure bismuth at 271 °C/520 °F) and a boiling point of 1,670 °C/3,038 °F.

 Lead-bismuth alloys with between 30% and 75% bismuth all have melting points below 200 °C/392 °F.

 Alloys with between 48% and 63% bismuth have melting points below 150 °C/302 °F.

 While lead expands slightly on melting and bismuth contracts slightly on melting, LBE has negligible change in volume on melting.

 History

 The Soviet Alfa-class submarines used LBE as a coolant for their nuclear reactors throughout the Cold War.

-The Russians are the acknowledged experts in lead-bismuth cooled reactors, with OKB Gidropress (the Russian developers of the VVER-type Light-water reactors) having special expertise in their development.
+OKB Gidropress (the Russian developers of the VVER-type Light-water reactors) has expertise in LBE reactors.
 The SVBR-75/100, a modern design of this type, is one example of the extensive Russian experience with this technology.

 Gen4 Energy (formerly Hyperion Power Generation), a United States firm connected with Los Alamos National Laboratory, announced plans in 2008 to design and deploy a uranium nitride fueled small modular reactor cooled by lead-bismuth eutectic for commercial power generation, district heating, and desalinization.
-The proposed reactor, called the Gen4 Module, is planned as a 70 MWth reactor of the sealed modular type, factory assembled and transported to site for installation, and transported back to factory for refueling.
+The proposed reactor, called the Gen4 Module, was planned as a 70 MWth reactor of the sealed modular type, factory assembled and transported to site for installation, and transported back to the factory for refuelling.
+Gen4 Energy ceased operations in 2018.